kittykatattack/learningPixi/README.md

 about how to use `resolution` for all the details.
 But usually, just keep `resolution` at 1 for most projects and you'll be fine.

-(Note: There's an additional option called `preserveDrawingBuffer` that defaults to `false`.
+(Note: The renderer has an additional, fourth, option called `preserveDrawingBuffer` that defaults to `false`.
 The only reason to it set it to `true` is if you ever need to call Pixi's specialized `dataToURL` method on a WebGL canvas context.)